dendronhq/dendron-site/vault/dendron.release.2021-07-12.md

 - **Block reference anchors** are now hidden from published sites.
 - **Header references autocomplete**.
 Header autocomplete works for all your notes.
 Type `[[#` to find all headers in your current note and `[[note.name#` to find a header in a particular note.
 - **Block reference autocomplete**.
 Any block in the current not can be referenced (and the reference is automatically added).
 Just type `[[^` to find all arbitrary blocks you can reference in your current note.
+More details [[here|dendron.ref.intellisense]].
 - **Show/hide labels** in the graph view so you can enjoy a more minimalist view of the graph if you want.
 - **Github import pod.** Now, you can import issues directly from Github and have them show up as notes!
 Learn more [[here|dendron.topic.pod.builtin.github]]
+- **Direct child filter ignores stubs.** There's now an easy way to filter notes in the current hierarchy without the clutter of stub notes.
+Last week's CROP shipped!

 #### Fixes
 - Clicking on links in Preview work on Windows